 MusicMedic now offers any sax pad we offer Pre-punched with the correct size holes for Buescher Snaps! - Just order your set with 'Buescher Holes' as your resonator option, or for individual pads- just ask in the comments box at the end of checkout.
 Skip the first four steps with pre-punched pads!

-2. Using your caliper, note the smaller diameter of the snap as well as the larger diameter of the snap associated with the key.
+2. Using your caliper, note the smaller diameter of the snap as well as the larger diameter of the snap face associated with the key.

-6. Once you have addressed the 4 variables of pad installation, you can proceed with the installation.
+5. Fit and hole punch the rest of your pads and make sure you have prepared your saxophone for pad installation, including: all body work, keyfitting, leveling tone holes, leveling pad cups, dry fitting pads, the push and pull of installing pads, the four variables of sax pad installation, and any other relevant articles you can find here.
 Do not skip the preparation of leveling the tone holes, pads cups and dry fitting.
-Note that dry fitting is most important in with Buescher pads as the snap will hold the pad firmly in the center of the cup and 'floating' will be limited.
+Note that dry fitting is most important with Buescher pads as the snap will hold the pad firmly in the center of the cup and 'floating' will be limited.

 6. Heat the Buescher pad cup with a torch and apply a layer of quality shellac to the back of the cup, being sure that some gets on the spud in the cup.
 This will help keep the snap from rattling later.

 7. Quickly press the pad into the cup while the shellac is still hot and press the snap on the spud.
 Use caution as the pad cup will be hot.

 8. Now, install the key and level the pad in the regular manner outlined in the articles you read earlier.
 Again, it is important to note that 'floating' will be limited once the snap is on the pad.
 Be sure you have done your dry fitting completely before you begin your padding.